-The effect of the global refugee crisis is hard to overstate.
-It has displaced over 31 million children.
+The scale of the global refugee crisis is staggering.
+Almost 80 million people are displaced worldwide – over 31 million of whom are children.
 They’ve lost homes and loved ones, seen violence, and endured the kinds of trauma that put them at risk for lifelong impairments.
 Millions have no access to quality early learning, yet less than 3% of all humanitarian aid goes to education, and only a tiny fraction of that to early childhood.
 With such high stakes, the challenge is clear.
 How the world meets it will have ripple effects on society for decades.
 But in the face of great difficulty, we also see hope.

 Children are remarkably resilient.
 At Sesame Workshop, we know from decades of tackling some of the toughest challenges facing children that if we reach them early, we can help change their trajectories.
 But we also know we can’t do it alone—in this case, we needed partners who understand the plight of refugees as well as we understand the needs of young children.
 So, with historic support from the MacArthur Foundation and the LEGO Foundation, we’ve teamed up with the International Rescue Committee (IRC), BRAC, and others to bring hope and opportunity to a generation of refugee children.